 By Laws Article IV, Section D

 Section D. The official delegates to the national convention shall be the state president and the state vice president.
 When additional delegates are necessary or when either the current state president or state vice president is unable to serve, the current state officers shall serve as official delegates in order of their respective offices.
 When additional delegates are necessary, the team of immediate past state officers shall serve in order of their respective offices.
 Only delegates to the national convention who are members of the current or immediate past state officer team shall receive payment of expenses from the state treasury of the Future Farmers of America.
-Should additional delegates be necessary, they shall be selected by majority vote of the State Executive Committee at its fall meeting.
+Should additional delegates be necessary, they shall be selected by majority vote of the current State FFA Officers.
 Selection will be based on applicants' abilities without regard for their home region.
 Members wishing to serve as national convention delegates shall use a standardized application form which the Assistant State Advisor(s) shall make available annually to every chapter in good standing with the state association.
 Applicants must submit their applications to the Assistant State Advisor electronically, on or before the specified due date and time to be considered.

 Rational in Support of Proposal C